la2050/archive/_projects/2016/i-am-la-one-minute-can-change-the-world.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  We can do better together.
+I Am LA is a city-wide campaign to care for the place we call home.
+And we want your help.
+We are offering $1,000 prizes for 1-minute films that inspire us to care for our neighbors and our environment.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public transit
   riders","Participation in neighborhood councils","Rates of